Highlights of Paris: Eiffel and Monet to Crème Brûlée

 Jacquemart-André Museum

 This thoroughly enjoyable museum-mansion (with an elegant café) showcases the lavish home of a wealthy, art-loving, 19th-century Parisian couple.
 What makes the visit so rewarding is the excellent audioguide tour (in English, included with admission).
-The place is strewn with paintings by Rembrandt, Botticelli, Uccello, Mantegna, Bellini, Boucher, and Fragonard — enough to make a painting gallery famous.
+The place is strewn with paintings by Rembrandt, Botticelli, Uccello, Mantegna, Bellini, Boucher, and Fragonard — enough to make any gallery famous.

 Pompidou Center